 Residency Rural Stream

 The Rural Residency Program (RRP) is an innovative program designed to prepare residents for rural family medicine.
-It combines one year (PGY1) of training in a GTA community-based teaching hospital (Toronto East Health Network or North York General Hospital) with one year (PGY2) of training in one of four rural communities - Midland, Orillia, Port Perry, or Orangeville.
+It combines one year (PGY1) of training in a GTA community-based teaching hospital (Toronto East Health Network – Michael Garron Hospital or North York General Hospital) with one year (PGY2) of training in one of four rural communities - Midland, Orillia, Port Perry, or Orangeville.

 This program is designed for the resident who is self-directed and is interested in working in a rural environment after graduation.
 It is the perfect training ground for those who plan on maintaining a comprehensive practice in the future: practicing ER, OB and in-patient medicine.
-Those who have applied to the program will receive an invitation mid-December to attend a live, interactive Rural Residency Program Information Night.
-This session will provide a detailed program overview from the RRP program director and current residents as well as an interactive Q&A segment in advance of the admissions and interview process.
+Those who have applied to the program will receive an invitation mid-February to attend a virtual Rural Residency Program Information Night.
+This session will provide a detailed program overview from the RRP program director and current residents as well as an interactive Q&A segment in advance of the Virtual Interview Sessions.

 Residents in their first year, will meet with both the RRP program director and the community based hospital program director to allow input into their program as it develops, and will have the opportunity to visit the available teaching sites for their PGY2 year.
 Before commencing the first year, residents will be invited to the "Rural Residency Virtual Open House” where preceptors and residents from TEHN, NYGH and all rural sites will be present to answer questions and help with the site selection.
 Residents who go to Orillia or Midland will spend their PGY1 year at NYGH and residents who go to Port Perry or Orangeville will spend their PGY1 year at TEHN.